 Uncovering the Heterogeneity of the Human Metabolome In recent years, significant efforts have been focused into understanding metabolic reprogramming in cancer with the hope of discerning context-specific biology that is exploitable for either for diagnosis or treatment.
 While some generalized phenomena such as the ‘Warburg Effect’ have been identified, the metabolic landscape of cancer is highly heterogeneous, as tumors from the same sub-type can exhibit vastly different metabolic profiles, which can influence disease progression and response to treatments.
 Type of Event: Analytical Seminar Read more about Uncovering the Heterogeneity of the Human Metabolome

-Analytical Seminar: Prof. Jonathan Amster Type of Event: Analytical Seminar Read more about Analytical Seminar: Prof. Jonathan Amster
+Last Lecture: Prof. Jonathan Amster This presentation will summarize 37 years of mass spectrometry research in the Amster group at UGA.
+Type of Event: Analytical Seminar Read more about Last Lecture: Prof. Jonathan Amster

 Bridging the Academia-Industry Divide: Preparing Undergraduate Students for Roles in Chemical Industry While there has been a recent emphasis in the field of chemistry education research on bridging the gap between research and practice, another important divide warrants attention: the growing gap between undergraduate academia and chemical industry.
 According to recent American Chemical Society data, approximately 70% of chemistry graduates enter industry directly after earning their bachelor’s degree.
 However, little is known about how these graduates transition into industry roles.
 Type of Event: Analytical Seminar Read more about Bridging the Academia-Industry Divide: Preparing Undergraduate Students for Roles in Chemical Industry